 - Compile-time code generation using templates, and

-- A safe mechanism for dealing with variable number of arguments using tuples.
+- A safe mechanism for dealing with a variable number of arguments using tuples.

 One of the major differences between Java and D is that D has enough power to let an advanced programmer implement libraries that can be used within SafeD.